 - Corticosteroids.
 Corticosteroids can help reduce inflammation anywhere in your body, but they have numerous side effects, including a puffy face, excessive facial hair, night sweats, insomnia and hyperactivity.
-More serious side effects include high blood pressure, type 2 diabetes, osteoporosis, bone fractures, cataracts and an increased susceptibility to infections.
+More serious side effects include high blood pressure, type 2 diabetes, osteoporosis, bone fractures, cataracts and increased susceptibility to infections.
 Long-term use of corticosteroids in children can lead to stunted growth.
 Corticosteroids aren’t for long-term use.
 But, they can be used for short-term (three to four months) symptom improvement and to induce remission.
 Corticosteroids also may be used with an immune system suppressor — the corticosteroids can induce remission, while the immune system suppressors can help maintain remission.

 Immune system suppressors

 These drugs also reduce inflammation, but they target your immune system rather than directly treating inflammation.
 By suppressing the immune response, inflammation is also reduced.
 Immunosuppressant drugs include: